MintMCP

 What is Model Context Protocol and why need MCP gateways?

-How does MintMCP support SOC 2 Type II attestation requirements?
+How does MintMCP support SOC 2 Type II audited security controls?

 Can MintMCP integrate with Snowflake and Elasticsearch?